This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Beyond Happiness and Unhappiness There Is Peace

 Rather than pursuing happiness — which depends on conditions — Tolle points toward the unconditional peace that presence makes available regardless of circumstances.
-This chapter challenges the assumption that outer conditions must change before inner wellbeing can be experienced.
+This chapter challenges the assumption that outer conditions must change before inner wellbeing can be experienced — a theme that runs throughout this Power of Now review.

 The Meaning of Surrender